surifirstpin/biplus_documentation/docs/README.md

  Bi+ application is integrated into current software very easily and allows you to re-brand there dashboards reports as desired.

 Simple
-Bi+ has an ability to change the complex data into Intellicus takes away the complexity of your data and transforms it into meaningful insights for you to act on.
+Bi+ has an ability to transform the complex data into meaningful insights.

 Secure
 With a 3 star security certification from Fortify, Intellicus ensures 100% data protection on all devices.